 The required notice must be in writing and received by our corporate secretary at our principal executive offices not less than 90 days nor more than 120 days prior to the first anniversary of the preceding year's annual meeting.
-However, in the event that the date of the annual meeting is advanced by more than 30 days, or delayed by more than 60 days, from the first anniversary of the preceding year's annual meeting, a stockholder's notice must be so received no earlier than the 120th day prior to such annual meeting and (B) the tenth day following the day on which notice of the date of such annual meeting was mailed or public disclosure of the date of such annual meeting was made, whichever first occurs.
-For stockholder proposals to be brought before the 2024 Annual Meeting of Stockholders, the required notice must be received by our corporate secretary at our principal executive offices no earlier than February 24, 2024 and no later than March 25, 2024.
-In addition, to comply with the universal proxy rules, stockholders who intend to solicit proxies for the Company's 2024 annual meeting of stockholders in support of director nominees other than the Company's nominees must provide notice by the same deadline noted herein to submit a notice of nomination at an annual meeting of stockholders.
+However, in the event that the date of the annual meeting is advanced by more than 30 days, or delayed by more than 60 days, from the first anniversary of the preceding year's annual meeting, a stockholder's notice must be so received no earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of (A) the 90th day prior to such annual meeting and (B) the tenth day following the day on which notice of the date of such annual meeting was mailed or public disclosure of the date of such annual meeting was made, whichever first occurs.
+For stockholder proposals to be brought before the 2025 annual meeting of Stockholders, the required notice must be received by our corporate secretary at our principal executive offices no earlier than February 7, 2025 and no later than March 9, 2025.
+In addition, to comply with the universal proxy rules, stockholders who intend to solicit proxies for the Company's 2025 Annual Meeting of stockholders in support of director nominees other than the Company's nominees must provide notice by the same deadline noted herein to submit a notice of nomination at an annual meeting of stockholders.
 Such notice must comply with the additional requirements of Rule 14a-19(b).
 Stockholder proposals and the required notice should be addressed to Akero Therapeutics, Inc., 601 Gateway Boulevard, Suite 350, South San Francisco, California 94080, Attention: Corporate Secretary.